 We believe that the prophecy of Yom Kippur will be fulfilled when Christ returns.
 On that day He will judge.
-He will blot out the names of those who have persisted in rebellion against the covenant.
-Those who have persistently refused to enter into covenant will loose any further opportunity to “enter in” as did those who lived at the time of Noah’s flood (Mat.
+He will blot out the names of those who have persisted in rebellion against the LORD and persecuted His people - without repentance.
+Those who have persistently refused to enter into Covenant will loose any further opportunity to “enter in” as did those who lived at the time of Noah’s flood, who refused to enter the ark (Mat.
 24:37, Lk.
 17:26).
 They will die in the plagues and their bodies will be burned up with the earth.
 They will never live again.

-NOTE: Those who choose Christ as King during the 8th millennium - enter into covenant with God through Him.
-Their names will also be written into The Lamb’s Book of Life.
+NOTE: Those from “the rest of the dead” (raised at the 8th millennium) who subsequently choose Christ as Savior and King - their names will also be written into The Lamb’s Book of Life.

 37. The earth - restored and made new again, will be the home of the redeemed for all eternity (Psalm 115:16, Romans 4:13, Acts 7:5, Galatians 3:29, Proverbs 11:31, Ezekiel 37:12-14, 2Peter 3:12-13, Matthew 5:5, Psalm 37:10-11, Revelation 21:1-5, Isaiah 65:17, Isaiah 66:22-24).